 With the PCIe 5.0, things start to become much more capable and now when PCIe 6.0 is going to be launched in 2021, we are going to see much more improvement.
-So, you can see that with the increasing number of PCIe versions, the speed is increasing exponentially and that what we want to get from technology.
+So, you can see that with the increasing number of PCIe versions, the speed is increasing exponentially and that is what we want to get from technology.

 How does PCIe benefits the storage technology?

 SSD Sphere is focused mainly on storage technology and specifically on SSDs.
-And, I would admit that the PCIe has totally changed the way how data is read and write on/from the storage devices.
+And, I would admit that the PCIe has totally changed the way how data is read and written on/from the storage devices.

 In the earlier times, when hard disks were using the SATA and PATA protocols, the data reading and writing speeds were very low.
 But, with the help of PCIe Add-in Cards and mainly M.2 PCIe NVMe SSDs, we can easily reach up to several GB/s data read/write speeds.